Skip to content

 • Basic reporting: Headcount summaries, time-off balances, and simple analytics.
 Advanced or custom reporting is almost always a paid feature.

-Almost Never Included in Free Plans
+Almost Never Included in No-Cost Tiers

 • Payroll processing: Payroll involves real regulatory compliance, tax calculations, and direct bank transfers.
 No vendor offers this free on an ongoing basis.